 Getting Licensed as a Child Development Facility in the District of Columbia

-Providing early care and education for the District’s youngest learners in quality, healthy and safe environments is very important.
-No person shall either directly or indirectly operate a child development facility without first obtaining a license issued by OSSE.
+To operate a child development facility in the District of Columbia, you must be licensed by the Office of the State Superintendent of Education (OSSE).
+An individual or business may not operate a child development facility without first obtaining a license issued by OSSE.
 Below is information on how you begin the process to become a licensed child development facility.

 Licensing Resources